-\begin{prop} There exists a unique solution to the problem \eqref{Pv}.
+here the role of $\zeta$ is to act as a real valued test parameter.
+Furthermore, as $\dot v(.) \in L_{\textup{loc}}^2$ is only defined a.e., it is convenient to work with an integrated version on arbitrary small intervals.
+In this case, the test parameter $\zeta$ becomes a real valued continuous test function. \end{remark}} \begin{prop} There exists a unique solution to the problem \eqref{Pv}.
 As a consequence, the mapping $v$ which associates $w$ to $v(w)$ from $D[0,T]$ to $C[0,T]$ is well defined.
 Moreover, $v$ is continous with respect to the $J_1$ topology on $D[0,T]$. \end{prop} \begin{proof} \underline{Part 1} The proof follows the steps of the one of \cite[proposition C.1]{cpam_long} which addresses the same problem when $w \in C[0,T]$.
 We recall the essential steps.
 For any $p$ we denote by $\varphi_p$ the Moreau-Yosida regularization of $\varphi$,

 and we consider the penalized problem

 From Proposition \ref{prop:B1}, this ODE has a unique solution $v^p(w) \in C[0,T]$.
 It can be shown that $\{ v^p(w) \}$ is a Cauchy sequence in $C[0,T]$ and